johanley/postscript-notes/README.md

 They are of different types.
 They appear in your code in much the same way, but there are some behavioral differences.

-Arrays can contain objects of various types.
+Arrays can contain objects of different types.

 Syntax: